-- 39.1.
-The Clerk shall send bills that have passed first reading to be printed immediately.
+- 40.1.
+The Chief Clerk shall send bills that have passed first reading to be printed immediately.
 When they have been printed and circulated to the members of the House, the Speaker shall refer them to the various committees.
-When the committees have considered them and reported on them, the committees shall return them to the Clerk, and the Clerk shall place them in the second reading file.
-The House shall consider them in the order in which they appear in the second reading file. - 39.2.
-The Clerk shall arrange bills that have passed second reading in the order of their passage on second reading, regardless of the date of their reference to committee or the date of the committee report on them.
-The Clerk shall place them in the third reading file in the order in which they passed second reading, and the House shall consider them on third reading in that same order.
-However, if the third reading of a bill is set for some particular date, that bill shall be removed from the third reading file. - 39.3.
-The Clerk shall send all resolutions, except congratulatory resolutions, to be printed.
-When they have been printed and circulated among the members of the House, they shall be placed on the calendar for adoption, unless the House orders otherwise. - 39.4.
+When the committees have considered them and reported on them, the committees shall return them to the Chief Clerk, and the Chief Clerk shall place them in the second reading file.
+The House shall consider them in the order in which they appear in the second reading file. - 40.2.
+The Chief Clerk shall arrange bills that have passed second reading in the order of their passage on second reading, regardless of the date of their referral to committee or the date of the committee report on them.
+The Chief Clerk shall place them in the third reading file in the order in which they passed second reading, and the House shall consider them on third reading in that same order.
+However, if the third reading of a bill is set for some particular date, that bill shall be removed from the third reading file. - 40.3.
+The Chief Clerk shall send all resolutions, except congratulatory resolutions, to be printed.
+When they have been printed and circulated among the members of the House, they shall be placed on the calendar for adoption, unless the House orders otherwise. - 40.4.
 Resolutions shall either be considered at a stated date or be referred to a committee.

-Rule 40.
+Rule 41.
 Bills and Other Matters: Special Order of Consideration

-- 40.1.
-The Clerk shall place all bills and other matters which are to be considered on particular dates in a special file, in the order of dates assigned for their consideration, and the House shall consider them in that order. - 40.2.
+- 41.1.
+The Chief Clerk shall place all bills and other matters which are to be considered on particular dates in a special file, in the order of dates assigned for their consideration, and the House shall consider them in that order. - 41.2.
 If the House adjourns before disposing of matters on special order, those matters shall carry over to the next day's business.
 The House shall then consider them under "Unfinished Business" in the Order of the Day, unless the House orders otherwise.

-Rule 41.
+Rule 42.
 Bills: Property of the House